-Data Aggregation and Analysis: Responsible Party for data Frequency of data aggregation and aggregation and analysis (check each analysis(check each that applies): that applies): State Medicaid Agency Weekly Monthly Operating Agency Sub-State Entity Quarterly Other Specify: Annually Continuously and Ongoing Other Specify:
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

+State Medicaid Agency Weekly

+Operating Agency Monthly

+Sub-State Entity Quarterly

+Other Specify: Annually

+Continuously and Ongoing

+Other Specify:

 ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the state to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

 i.
-Describe the States method for addressing individual problems as they are discovered.
-Include information regarding responsible parties and GENERAL methods for problem correction.
+Describe the state's method for addressing individual problems as they are discovered.
+Include information regarding responsible parties and GENERAL methods for problem correction and the state's method for analyzing information from individual problems, identifying systemic deficiencies, and implementing remediation actions.
 In addition, provide information on the methods used by the state to document these items.